THUNLP-MT/MT-Reading-List/README.md

 * Joris Baan, Jana Leible, Mitja Nikolaus, David Rau, Dennis Ulmer, Tim Baumgärtner, Dieuwke Hupkes, and Elia Bruni.
 2019.
 [On the Realization of Compositionality in Neural Networks](https://arxiv.org/pdf/1906.01634).
 In *Proceedings of ACL 2019*.
 * Jesse Vig and Yonatan Belinkov.
 2019.
 [Analyzing the Structure of Attention in a Transformer Language Model](https://arxiv.org/pdf/1906.04284).
 In *Proceedings of ACL 2019*.
 * Baosong Yang, Longyue Wang, Derek F. Wong, Lidia S. Chao, and Zhaopeng Tu.
 2019.
 [Assessing the Ability of Self-Attention Networks to Learn Word Order](https://arxiv.org/pdf/1906.00592).
 In *Proceedings of ACL 2019*.
+* Xintong Li, Guanlin Li, Lemao Liu, Max Meng, and Shuming Shi.
+2019.
+[On the Word Alignment from Neural Machine Translation](https://www.aclweb.org/anthology/P19-1124).
+In *Proceedings of ACL 2019*.

 <h3 id="linguistic_interpretation">Linguistic Interpretation</h3>